 “I used it to pay off my brother and sister-in-law.
 They had initially loaned me $1,500, at 15 percent interest.
 I hadn’t been paying them anything, because it was an investment for them.
 It was just sitting there building up interest, and the balance had grown to over $4,000.
 So I decided to pay it all off.”

-Aided by a software program, her advisor helped Kris look at different combinations of interest rate and number of months for paying back the loan she took from her Bank On Yourself plan for the $4,000.
-Most people are happy to let their Professional handle the math and offer alternatives, and Kris did, too.
+Aided by a software program, her financial representative helped Kris look at different combinations of interest rate and number of months for paying back the loan she took from her Bank On Yourself plan for the $4,000.
+Most people are happy to let their financial representative handle the math and offer alternatives, and Kris did, too.
 At first.
 But then, she says, “I ended up getting that software program” so she could juggle the parameters and make loan payback decisions on her own.

 My biggest surprise came when Kris started explaining how she was almost immediately able to become her own financing source for an expensive device her personal corporation had been leasing.